-- Work with museum staff over summer 2024 to develop my Fellows materials.
-I understand I will need to be in Syracuse for at least part of summer 2024. - Finalize a checklist, introductory text, and labels for my Fellows exhibition; schedule at least one class visit to the museum (Spring 2025); develop at least one object-based assignment; and create a collection-based teaching guide. - Teach the associated course during Spring 2025 semester. - Participate in assessment activities related to the program.
+• Work with museum staff over summer 2025 to develop my Fellows materials.
+I understand I will need to be in Syracuse for at least part of summer 2025.

+• Schedule at least one class visit to the museum (2025-2026 academic year); develop at least one object-based assignment; and create a collection-based teaching guide.

+• Teach the associated course during the 2025-2026 academic year.

+• Participate in assessment activities related to the program.